 Eine kleine stein.
 Or more.
 This is the motherload.
 The festival to beat all festivals.
 Culture meets oompah-loompah bands meets funky, folksy outfits meets gallons and gallons of Germany’s finest beer.

 There’s lovely roast chicken and steamy bratwurst and candied nuts and pretzels!
 Everywhere!
-There’s Germans who, let’s face it, have a rep for being quite stern, but at this festival there’s none of that.
-There’s rosy cheeks and singing on benches and swaying to the music and many many Prosts (cheers in German).
+There are Germans who, let’s face it, have a rep for being quite stern, but at this festival, there’s none of that.
+There are rosy cheeks and singing on benches and swaying to the music and many many Prosts (cheers in German).
 This is the perfect mix of culture and drunken fun.
 Plus there are rollercoasters.
 Life can’t get much better.

 Join the world’s biggest beer festival with Stoke Travel’s Oktoberfest trip

 This festival is quite modern and only dates back to the 18th century.
 It was originally just a piss-up when sailors and soldiers came home from the Napoleonic war.
 Gradually the locals added things and created their own festival.
-Now they dress up like vikings, parade through the streets, sing songs, visit school and then burn a bloody great Viking ship for funsies.
-There’s a Guizer Jarl (head viking) and Jarl Squad (viking gang) and they make their own costumes and practice their march and put a load of effort into this little-known festival.
+Now they dress up as Vikings, parade through the streets, sing songs, visit school and then burn a bloody great Viking ship for funsies.
+There’s a Guizer Jarl (head Viking) and Jarl Squad (Viking gang) and they make their own costumes and practice their march and put a load of effort into this little-known festival.
 You can catch the action 24 days after Christmas.
 It’s sure to be a merry time – just don’t forget your horned helmet and drinking horn!

 And there it is.
 The complete cultural picnic basket of festivals for your enjoyment, filled with oranges, Viking horns, fire, tomatoes, cheese, masks, face paint, loads of beer, and all carried by a devil-suited giant riding bareback on a bull, skipping over babies and singing Auld Lang Syne.